9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 ```
 ::::

-That\'s it!
-Let\'s carefully walk through the details here, since it is
+That's it!
+Let's carefully walk through the details here, since it is
 rather dense.
 The first thing that stands out is the use of
 `unsafePerformIO`, a rather infamous function, with a very unusual type,
 imported from the ominous `System.IO.Unsafe`: